You Sexy Thing

-"You Sexy Thing" is a song by British musical group Hot Chocolate.
-It was written by lead singer Errol Brown and bass guitarist Tony Wilson, and was produced by Mickie Most.
-The song was released in October 1975 as the second single from their second album, Hot Chocolate (1975), and reached number two on the UK Singles Chart in November 1975, as well as number three on the US Billboard Hot 100 the following February.
-Billboard ranked it the number-twenty-two song for 1976.
-It went on to gain notability by being featured in films, such as The Full Monty (1997).
+"You Sexy Thing" is a song by the British soul band Hot Chocolate.
+It was written by lead singer Errol Brown and bass guitarist Tony Wilson and was produced by Mickie Most.
+The song was released in October 1975 as the second single from their second album, Hot Chocolate, and reached number two on the UK Singles Chart in November 1975, as well as number three on the US Billboard Hot 100 the following February.
+Billboard ranked it the number 22 song for 1976.
+It went on to gain notability by being featured in the 1997 film The Full Monty.

 Overview

 The song was originally a B-side.
-Not yet convinced that the song could be a hit, producer Most put it on the flip-side of the Hot Chocolate single "Blue Night".
-The song was later remixed by Most, who re-released it as an A-side some months later on his RAK label.
+Not yet convinced that the song could be a hit, producer Mickie Most put it on the flip side of the Hot Chocolate single "Blue Night".
+Some months later, Most released a re-recorded version of the song as an A-side on his RAK label.
 The song was a hit and ultimately became the group's best-known song.
 In the UK the song was poised for the number-one spot, but was beaten to it by "Bohemian Rhapsody", when on 29 November 1975 the Queen single leapfrogged it from number nine.

 A 1987 remix by Ben Liebrand hit number 10.
 The release of the compilation album The Very Best of Hot Chocolate, featuring the Liebrand remix, reached number one on the UK Albums Chart in February 1987.
 Ten years later, when it was featured in the film The Full Monty, it went to number six.
-In the film, the male lead Gaz (played by Robert Carlyle) performs a "striptease" to the music of "You Sexy Thing".
+In the film, the male lead Gaz (played by Robert Carlyle) performs a striptease to the music of "You Sexy Thing".
 Another US resurgence in 1999 can be credited to a Burger King television commercial in which the song played while the camera examined a Double Whopper.
-In addition, it is the only song to enter the UK top ten in the 1970s, '80s, and '90s.
+A 2025 Verizon ad for the iPhone 17 features the instrumental track.
+In addition, it is the only song to have entered the UK Top Ten in the 1970s, '80s, and '90s.

-Structure

-"You Sexy Thing" is written in the key of F major and has a simple structure, with most of the song alternating between two major chords (F and B).
-It has a chorus-verse form.
-One of the song's most memorable aspects is its distinctive six note riff which is repeated intermittently throughout, played on a mildly overdriven electric guitar on a high treble setting and with noticeable vibrato.
-In addition to a traditional rock drum kit, the song uses congas, played through a wah-wah pedal in a style reminiscent of tabla.
-A number of violins accompany the rhythm section.
-Brown's vocals are sung in an energetic soul fashion, accentuated by the occasional primal, Joe Cocker-style scream.
-The 1987 remix added a pizzicato-style brass section to the track.